Yagasaki7K/yagasaki7k/README.md

 - Developer tools and automation
 - Real‑time systems and messaging platforms
 - Scalable web applications, AI software and system design
+- Automation using .yaml (Github Actions), WhatsApp API and Telegram Bot

 ## Where to find me